Stephen-Gates/service-locations/README.md

 ### Service location point data

-A subset point location datasets describe service locations, e.g. the locations of hospitals, schools and fire stations.
+A subset of point location datasets describe service locations, e.g. the locations of hospitals, schools and fire stations.

 These are not published in a consistent way making it hard to combine the data.
 Some location datasets also include services available at the location and opening times, e.g. [Transport and motoring customer service centres](https://data.qld.gov.au/dataset/transport-csc).